+The preserve is now in maintenance state and new or small infestations of invasive exotic plants continue to be treated once per year by contractors.
 The following (Table 10) describes recommended controls (Langeland & Stocker 2001) of the Category I, invasive, exotic plant species recorded to date on the Alligator Flag Preserve.
 These recommended control methods may be altered by site managers dependent on new information and products available on the control of these species.

-Table 10: Invasive, Exotic Plant Species Control Plan for the Alligator Flag Preserve FLEPPC Category I species ^a Scientific Name Common Name(s) Recommended Control(s) ^b Acacia auriculiformis earleaf acacia Hand pull seedlings or basal bark application of 10% Garlon 4 or cut- stump treatment with 50% Garlon 3A.
+Exotic Plant Species Control Plan Preserve FLEPPC Category I species a Scientific Name Common Name(s) Recommended Control(s) b Acacia auriculiformis earleaf acacia Hand pull seedlings or basal bark application of 10% Garlon 4 or cut- stump treatment with 50% Garlon 3A.
+Abrus precatorius Rosary pea Cut stem or basal bark and treat with 10% Garlon 4.
+Site must be revisited frequently to pull seedlings.
 Casuarina sp.
 Australian pine Basal bark treatment with 10% Garlon 4 is very effective, as is a cut- stump treatment with 50% Garlon 3A or 10% Garlon 4.
 When basal bark treatment is used on trees greater than 1 foot in diameter it may be necessary to slough off loose bark in the application area to prevent the bark from trapping the herbicide.
 Broadcut or 4-6 lb Velpar ULW may be used when appropriate.
 Cupaniopsis anacardioides carrotwood Hand pull seedlings or basal bark application of 100% Pathfinder II, or 10%-20% Garlon 4 diluted with oil; or cut stump application of 10% Garlon 3A, 100% Brush-B-Gon, 100% Roundup Pro, 100% Rodeo, or equivalent glyphosate containing product, or 100% Pathfinder II.
 Melaleuca quinquenervia melaleuca, punk tree, paper bark For seedlings and saplings: (1) hand pull, being sure not to break plant off of root system and remove or place in piles to help reduce the chance that they will re-root or; (2) Treat with foliar, low volume spot application of 5% Rodeo.
 For mature trees: (1) Fell large trees with chain saw leaving a level surface, or fell small trees with machete and treat with triclopyr or glyphosate products according to frill and girdle directions on SLN.
 Use aquatic versions where standing water is present.
 Monitor for resprouting and retreat as necessary.
 (3) Mature trees are very difficult to control with foliar applications.
 Schinus terebinthifolius Brazilian pepper Hand pull seedlings or cut-stump treatment with 50% Garlon 3A, 10% Garlon 4 or a basal bark application of 10% Garlon 4.
 Foliar application of Garlon 4, Garlon 3A, Roundup Pro, Roundup Super Concentrate, or Rodeo, according label directions may be used where appropriate.
 Glyphosate products are less effective when used alone in spring and early summer.
 Use Rodeo where plants are growing in aquatic sites.
+Panicum repens Torpedo grass Foliar application of 0.75%-1.5% Rodeo and surfactant solution.
+Re-apply as necessary when plants re-grow to within 4-6 inches in height; or foliar application of 0.5% spot treatment Solanum viarum Tropical soda apple Foliar application of 1% Garlon 4 or 3% Roundup.